All Episodes

 Thank you, sir.

-Have a happy independence day.
+Have a happy Independence Day.

 Same to you.

-The uh this this yeah, I think Wesley Clark, the Obama campaign, they're just trying to destroy John McCain's character, just like they try to destroy the character and reputations of any judge that is nominated by the president to any court, particularly the appellate courts or the Supreme Court.
+Yeah, I think Wesley Clark, the Obama campaign, they're just trying to destroy John McCain's character, just like they try to destroy the character and reputations of any judge that is nominated by the president to any court,

-When it comes to the experience that she was talking about, serving in the military and how that translates to having uh worthwhile experience to be commander-in-chief and uh defend and protect the Constitution.
+particularly the appellate courts or the Supreme Court, because their guy can't compete with McCain when it comes to the experience that she was talking about serving in the military and how that translates to having worthwhile experience to be commander-in-chief and defend and protect the Constitution.

 Obama is not anywhere near it.